 Goof: When Phoebe comes out of the bathroom after trying to get out the hummus stain, the bathroom door is left wide open.
 However, when Monica is playing her message, the door is suddenly almost shut, though no one had gone near the door.

 Continuity: In the beginning of the episode there is a message on the machine from Rachel's sister.
 However the voice is obviously not Reese Witherspoon or Christina Applegate who will later play her sisters.
-Also, she's asking if Rachel slept with Donnie because he shouted "2 for 2", implying that he's now slept with both Rachel and her sister.
+Also, she's asking if Rachel slept with Donnie because he shouted "Two for two!", implying that he's now slept with both Rachel and her sister.
 However, Rachel has two sisters.

 Goof: Chandler sits on Joey in an attempt to regain possession of his seat.
 When he stands up, the shirt sleeve on his left arm becomes unrolled and slides down.
 The camera cuts to face Ross and Chandler's sleeve is now rolled back up.